tksstepan/OriDERandomizer/README.txt

-Setup:
+Setup (more detailed instructions available at https://orirando.com/faq):

-Put Assembly-CSharp.dll and OriDERandoDecoder.dll in Steam/steamapps/common/Ori DE/oriDE_Data/Managed
+Put Assembly-CSharp.dll in Steam/steamapps/common/Ori DE/oriDE_Data/Managed
 Use https://orirando.com to generate seeds.
 Generated seeds should be placed in Steam/steamapps/common/Ori DE and named "randomizer.dat"